-Notwithstanding attempts by regulators to align their efforts, the measures adopted or proposed differ significantly across the major jurisdictions, making it increasingly difficult to manage a global institution.
-Swiss regulatory changes with regard to such matters as capital and liquidity have often proceeded more quickly than those in other major jurisdictions, and Switzerland's requirements for major international banks are among the strictest of the major financial centres.
-This could put Swiss banks such as UBS AG at a disadvantage when competing with peer financial institutions subject to more lenient regulation or with unregulated non-bank competitors.
+Substantial changes in regulation may adversely affect UBS AG's businesses and its ability to execute its strategic plans the major jurisdictions, making it increasingly difficult to manage a global institution.
+In addition, Swiss regulatory changes with regard to such matters as capital and liquidity have often proceeded more quickly than those in other major jurisdictions, and Switzerland's requirements for major international banks are among the strictest of the major financial centers.
+This could put Swiss banks, such as UBS AG, at a disadvantage when competing with peer financial institutions subject to more lenient regulation or with unregulated nonbank competitors.